openebs/openebs/contribute/design/1.x/csi/20190805-csi-zfspv-volume-provisioning.md

   compression: "on"
   dedup: "on"
   thinprovision: "yes"
+  scheduler: "VolumeWeighted"
   poolname: "pool2"
 ```
 In case of same number of volumes on all the nodes for the given pool, it can pick any node and schedule the PV on that.

+In future, once ZFS pool intelligence is there, we can have Capacity Weighted scheduling algorithm also which will take the available space in ZFS pool into scheduling consideration and schedule the PV to the appropirate ZFS pool where sufficient space is available.

 #### 1.2  Volume Creation